/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 On this page:

 The sampled velocities of an instrument usually have differences in timbre and level.
-Velocity crossfades allow you to blend between adjacent velocities for smoothing out these differences, which makes the instrument more playable and realistic.
+Velocity crossfades allow you to blend between adjacent velocities for smoothing out these differences, which makes the instrument more playable and the sound more realistic.

 Prerequisite